segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ## Supported Video Events

-Adobe Analytics supports many - but not all - of the [Segment video spec events](/docs/connections/spec/video/), however **some events required for Adobe Analytics are not included as part of Segment's standard video tracking**, so read the documentation closely.
+Adobe Analytics supports many - but not all - of the [Segment Video Spec events](/docs/connections/spec/video/), however **some events required for Adobe Analytics are not included as part of Segment's standard video tracking**, so read the documentation closely.
 The list below shows supported events and the corresponding Adobe method(s) they trigger.
 The next section explains the function of each event in more detail, and lists any required properties.

 <table>
   <tr>